xmtp/xmtp-memo-js/README.md

 `xmtp-memo-js` provides a TypeScript implementation of an XMTP memo client.

-With XMTP, a blockchain account address must be registered on the XMTP network to send and receive end-to-end encrypted messages.
-Build your app with `xmtp-memo-js` to enable a registered address to start communicating with an unregistered address by sending a memo instead of a message.
+With XMTP, a blockchain account must be registered on the XMTP network to send and receive end-to-end encrypted messages.
+Build your app with `xmtp-memo-js` to enable a registered account to start communicating with an unregistered account by sending a memo instead of a message.

 :warning: :warning: :warning: `XMTP:Memos` are available as an early Developer Preview. :warning: :warning: :warning: <br>
 The memo API will change without warning and may not be backward compatible.